tazlambert/weblogic-modernization/tutorials/setup.prometheus.grafana.md

-# Setup Prometheus and Grafana for WebLogic Monitoring #
+# Setup End to End Monitoring for WebLogic Domain in Kubernetes #

 ### Preparation  ###